Virgin Media Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For Virgin Media Data Breach

 What Is A Data Protection Breach Claim Against Virgin Media?

 There are many different ways that a data breach could happen, and not all of them are down to computer systems.
-The GDPR defines a data breach.
-It involves a security breach that causes personal information about you to be lost, accessed, altered, destroyed, disclosed or accessed in ways that you’ve not given permission for.
-They can be the result of an accidental act, or they could be deliberate or illegal.
-Furthermore, data breaches can involve electronic data or physical printed documentation.
+A data breach is a security breach that causes personal information to be lost, accessed, altered, destroyed or disclosed/accessed when the required permission wasn’t acquired.
+Furthermore, data breaches can involve electronic data or data in physical form, such as physical printed documentation.

 While many companies deal exclusively with digital data these days, it’s still possible for data breaches involving printed documents to occur.
 For instance, they could happen if an office is broken into and documents are stolen from an unlocked filing cabinet or if documents containing personally identifiable information are not disposed of securely and end up in the public domain.

-When a company realises that a data breach has taken place, they need to tell the affected people, inform the ICO and launch an investigation.
-They should try to let those affected by the breach know when it happened, how it took place and what data was disclosed to.
+When a company realises that a data breach has taken place, they need to tell the affected people.
+They may also need to inform the ICO and launch an investigation.
+They should try to let those affected by the breach know when it happened, how it took place and what data was disclosed too.

 What Is Required For Businesses To Comply With The GDPR?